Janelle Brown Slams Rumors That She’s Leaving ‘Sister Wives,’ Says It’s All ‘Rubbish’

 As far as her children are concerned, she said that she was happy to see them “flourish” as well.
 She said that she was pleased to see her daughter Savannah flourishing as a bass player, and hoped she would become famous as a result of her undeniable talent.

-There’s only one other man in Janelle Brown’s life, and that’s her grandson Axel, who just turned one.
+There’s only one other man in Janelle Brown’s life, and that’s her grandson, Axel, who just turned one.

-Janelle also told her fans that she’s so happy to see her daughter Maddie grow into her role as a mother, and believes she does an “amazing” job with her grandson.
+Janelle also told her fans that she’s so happy to see her daughter, Maddie, grow into her role as a mother, and believes she does an “amazing” job with her grandson.

-So, despite all the rumors surrounding her potential divorce and departure from the show, it seems like Janelle Brown will be a part of Sister Wives for as long as the show is on the air.
+Despite all the rumors surrounding her potential divorce and departure from the show, it seems like Janelle Brown will be a part of Sister Wives for as long as the show is on the air.